thedignifiedco/diggys-fintech-app/README.md

    - Click "Save"

 4. **Configure Build Settings** (if needed)
+   - Vercel should auto-detect the settings from `vercel.json`
    - **Build Command:** `npm run build`
    - **Output Directory:** `dist`
    - **Install Command:** `npm install`
+   - **Framework Preset:** Other (this is a vanilla JS/Webpack app, not React/Vite)

 5. **Update Frontegg Allowed Origins**
    - In your Frontegg dashboard, add your Vercel deployment URL to **Allowed Origins**